craftweg/website/priv/posts/2019-04-28-own-opinions.md

 ---
 title: Genuine opinions on the Internet
-excerpt: I reflect on how difficult it is nowadays to have and share your own opinions on the Internet.
+description: I reflect on how difficult it is nowadays to have and share your own opinions on the Internet.
 categories: [opinions, internet, twitter]
 ---